davideberly/GeometricTools/README.md

 On Fedora 39, the code is maintained using Visual Studio Code 1.85.1 and CMake 3.27.7, NVIDIA graphics drivers, OpenGL 4.5 and gcc 13.2.1.

+On openSUSE Leap 15.5, the code is maintained using Visual Studio Code 1.85.1 and CMake 3.20.4, NVIDIA graphics drivers, OpenGL 4.5 and gcc 7.5.0.

 ## Getting Started ##

 The repository contains many sample applications to illustrate some